Keyboard shortcuts

 • UI: status bar toggle/position/style, help overlay styling, click highlight settings (including highlight ring), frozen badge, context menu

-• UI toolbar: layout mode, section visibility (pages, presets, actions, step controls), marker opacity slider, preset toasts
+• UI toolbar: layout mode, section visibility (pages, presets, actions, step controls), marker opacity slider, preset toasts, per-item visibility, and saved toolbar order

 • History: undo/redo delay playback and Step control defaults